MattIggo/NewsGrabber/README.md

 # NewsGrabber

-THIS IS STILL IN BETA
+This is now in PRODUCTION (ish!)

-An Archive Team project to save every news article from every newswebsite.
-The dashboard of this grab can be viewed here: http://newsgrabber.harrycross.me:29000 and historical lists of grabbed URLs can be seen here: http://newsgrabber.harrycross.me .
-The channel for NewsGrabber is #newsgrabber at irc.efnet.org .
+An Archive Team project to (try to) save every news article from every newswebsite.
+Utilising the Archive Team warrior's and tracking utilities (Dashboard of the grab is here: https://tracker.archiveteam.org/newsgrabber/).
+The channel for NewsGrabber is #newsgrabber at irc.efnet.org.

+Mothballed in 2018, NewsGrabber is BACK!
+Now with no more reliance on Python 2!
+The original wpull binary has now been replaced with wpull version 1.2.3 from the pip repository.
+In addition, it has been re-written enough to allow it to be run within a docker container in isolation.
+The docker version is the preffered option, as all features are working within it.

 How does this work?
 -------------------